twolfson/nightlife/cities/california_san-francisco.md

 - [Vessel](#vessel)
 - [DNA Lounge](#dna-lounge-bootie-sf)

+## 15 Romolo Place
+- Speakeasy-esque bar with nice cocktails
+- Usually birthday parties are held here
+- No cover
+- $12 drinks
+- Bar is packed but there is room to move away from it
+- Medium sized venue

 ## 715 Harrison Street
 - Still need to visit
 - Looks very mega club oriented